Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Equilateral FinFETs

 We first compute the intrinsic spin-orbit velocity $\pmb{v}_0$ in the absence of electric fields, focusing on its dependence on the growth direction.
 Then, we separately describe the effect of homogeneous and inhomogeneous electric fields.
-We highlight the main differences between triangular and square cross-sections and we discuss when the electric field-induced spin-orbit coupling compensates for the intrinsic spin-orbit interactions, yielding convenient operational sweet spots where spin-orbit effects vanish.
+We discuss when the electric field-induced spin-orbit coupling compensates for the intrinsic spin-orbit interactions, yielding convenient operational sweet spots where spin-orbit effects vanish.